zhanxw/rvtests/README.md

 In rvtests, we focus on bi-allelic variants, and thus treat multi-allelic variants as bi-allelic variants.
 Any genotype that includes other than reference allele and the first alternative allele will be treated as missing.
 For example, when reference allele is 'A' and alternative alleles are 'T/G', genotype '0/2' will be treated as a missing genotype.

+* How to adjust for multiple comparisons?

+Rvtests does not provide multiple comparison adjustment.
+However, users can use p.adjust() function provided in R to calculate adjust p-values for multiple comparisons.
+For example, users can choose "bonferroni" or "BH" (Benjamini and Hochberg).
+For advanced users, qvalues can be calculated from the qvalue package provided by BioConductor.

 # Feedback/Contact